Bohdan99I/app_recipes/README.md

 # Recipe App

 A modern React application for discovering and managing recipes.
 Built with TypeScript and Material-UI.
+This application allows users to explore a diverse collection of recipes from various cuisines, helping them to find inspiration for their next meal.
+Users can easily search for recipes by name, filter them by categories such as appetizers, main courses, desserts, and more.
+The app also features a responsive design, ensuring a seamless experience across devices, whether on desktop or mobile.
+With a user-friendly interface powered by Material-UI, users can save their favorite recipes for quick access later, making meal planning easier and more enjoyable.

 ## Features